 Increasing demand for horticultural products

 The rapid rise of the middle class and rising per capita income in emerging economies are leading to increasing demand for healthy, safe and sustainably produced horticultural products.
-These developments offer new opportunities to farmers and stakeholders involved in the sector.
-However, it also requires the transition from highly fragmented and informal market channels to a more professional horticultural sector.
-Development of the national horticulture sector may in turn open up opportunities for accessing the international export market for horticulture products.
+These developments offer new opportunities to farmers and stakeholders involved in the Horticulture sector.
+However, effective growth requires the transition from highly fragmented and informal market channels to a more professional horticultural sector.
+A modern domestic horticulture sector may in turn open up opportunities for export markets for horticulture products.

 Strengthening horticultural value chains